 - The AF-assist beam will sometimes emit when the shutter button is pressed halfway to assist focusing in certain conditions, i.e. dark conditions. - The AF-assist beam can be turned off (p.
 149).
-If animals are your subject, turn off the beam when shooting in the dark to avoid startling them (this may however, make it more difficult for the camera to focus.).
+If animals are your subject, turn off the beam when shooting in the dark to avoid startling them.
+However, please keep in mind the following facts. - Turning the AF-assist beam off may make it more difficult for the camera to focus. - The red-eye reduction lamp may emit when you press the shutter button halfway even if the AF-assist beam is turned off.